khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 Software testing can be broken out into two different types: **functional** and **non-functional** testing.
 Different aspects of a software application require different testing types, such as **performance** testing, **scalability** testing, **integration** testing, **unit** testing, and many more.
 Each of these software testing types offers excellent visibility into your application, from code to user experience.

+### Unit Testing

+Unit tests focus on testing individual units or components of code in isolation.
+These units can be functions, methods, or classes, typically representing the smallest testable parts of an application.
+The key principle of unit testing is to isolate each unit from the rest of the codebase and verify its behavior independently.